NAGTeam/TrovaTreno/README.md

 Known bugs
 ----------
-- scrolling bug in Firefox for Android version [CORRECTED!] delegating to email and browser apps in Firefox for Android version
+- scrolling bug in Firefox for Android version (due to a Buildingblocks issue)
+- due to an Italo website issue the app can only shows Italo trains are actually traveling [CORRECTED!] delegating to email and browser apps in Firefox for Android version